carlos-morcillo/ng-hub-ui-paginable/README.md

 ## 🔍 Custom filters (filterTpt)

 You can customize the column filter interface using individual templates per `header`.
+These templates are rendered for `mode: 'row'` filters.
+Menu filters (`mode: 'menu'`) use the built-in menu filter UI.

 ```html
 <ng-template filterTpt header="birthday" let-formControl="formControl">